ANCA-associated granulomatous vasculitis*

 In addition, when our patient did not respond as expected to steroid therapy alone, we questioned our leading working diagnosis at that time, which was IOIS.
 It is critical to reassess the situation if treatment does not deliver the expectant result.

 Consequently, as mentioned above, many different medical departments worked together to re-evaluate the case.
 We collaborated with the otolaryngologists to perform the biopsy, first, in the least invasive manner with an endoscope.
 Because the pathology was inconclusive, a more invasive biopsy, then, was performed via an anterior orbitotomy.
 The ocular pathologist played a key role in diagnosing the disease as did the oculoplastics service, who performed the biopsyand ordered the laboratory testing.
-After the repeat biopsy and the blood work confirmed the diagnosis of Wegener's granulomatosis, our rheumatologists played an integral role in initiating the appropriate therapy promptly.
+After the repeat biopsy and the blood work confirmed the diagnosis of granulomatosis with polyangiitis, our rheumatologists played an integral role in initiating the appropriate therapy promptly.
 This case is a great example of how multidisciplinary collaboration can lead to accurate diagnosis and prompt treatment.

 Cyclophosphamide (first line of treatment for most in conjunction with corticosteroids.)